 The actual cost is the amount that a company pays to meet the expenses for the current year, or of the previous years.
 Mostly these are the costs that go into accounting to determine the profit or loss for a business.

 Standard costs are generally applicable in the case of manufacturing activities.
 These are the established or the general costs, meaning the company knows beforehand how much it would have to spend per unit.
 We can also say that it is the advance estimate of the actual costs.
-For instance, in a manufacturing organization, the standard cost for the next year for direct materials, including standard rate per unit and the standard quantity of raw material per unit.
+For instance, in a manufacturing organization, the standard cost for the next year for direct materials, including the standard rate per unit and the standard quantity of raw material per unit.

 Budgeted costs, as said above, are the total estimates of the expenses that an organization expects to meet in the near future.
 Unlike the standard cost that relates to the cost per unit, the budgeted cost means the total cost for a certain level of activity.